big-ab-games/robo-instructus-blog/_posts/2018-06-08-fixing-colour-banding.md

 }
 ```

 The ***rand*** function is not random at all, but produces noise from window coordinates that _appears_ random.
 In fragment shaders appearance is all the matters, and not having to use a texture makes this a nice drop in fix to the shader.
-The effect is subtle visible noise, but without any colour banding.

 ![](/assets/2018-06-08/band-dithered.png "Fragment shader old vs new")